 She has continued to ignore my telephone calls.
 I would really appreciate some advice on this because I think I’m a little too close to the issue think clearly.

 I would never insist a woman live with a man that has abused her, but she has that choice.
-In general, abuse alone is not a divorceable offense, so unless adultery has also been committed, as you say it has in this situation, the abuse victim’s choice would be living alone (or with other family) until her husband dies, or more likely, takes up with a new woman himself.
+In general, abuse alone is not a divorceable offense, in cases where adultery has not been committed, unlike this situation where it was, the abuse victim’s choice would be living alone (or with other family) until her husband dies, or more likely, takes up with a new woman himself.
 You would be well advised to seek God’s forgiveness for coveting another man’s wife, back off, and let her go.
 As painful as the truth is, any promises she made to you while still bound to her husband are of no affect.

 I would also like to add to those already remarried, even if you were at fault biblically in the divorce, you do not need to and, biblically, should not, divorce your current spouse and return to your former spouse.
 If you have not already done so, do confess your sin before God and ask His forgiveness.
 You will know you are right before God when you can admit to others what you did was wrong.
 Not being reconciled to God leaves us with no peace and creates a need to justify ourselves, typically expressed by trying to convince others and ourselves what we did wasn’t wrong.

-One more note, if someone you know goes off with an abusive spouse or boyfriend and you have reason to believe this person has left with them under duress and/or is in physical danger, do not hesitate to call the police or other appropriate authorities.
+One more note, if someone you know goes off with an abusive ex and you have reason to believe this person has left with them under duress or is otherwise in immediate danger, do call the police or other appropriate authorities.